DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 ### Indices are 0-based

 R uses 1-based indexing, whereas Python uses 0-based arrays.
-Wherever indices are returned (most notably in the `.index1`, `.index2`, `.index1s` and `.index2s` attributes of alignments), these must be assumed to be 0-based in Python.
-Hence, indices can be used as subscripts in both environments as expected.
+Wherever indices are returned (most importantly in the `.index1`, `.index2`, `.index1s` and `.index2s` attributes of alignments), these must be assumed to be 0-based in Python.
+Hence, indices can be used as subscripts in both environments as natural.

 ### Object-oriented methods